Daftstone/CIMI/README.md

 This project is for the paper: A Causal Inspired Explanations for Understanding Black-box Models, Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery & Data Mining.
 2023.

-The code was developed on Python 3.8 and Pytorch 1.12.1.
+The code was developed on Python 3.8 and Pytorch 1.12.1

 ## Usage

-### 1. run train_bert.py: training black-box model BERT
+### 1. run train_bert.py: training black-box model Bert
 ```
 usage: python train_bert.py [--device GPU_ID] [--dataset DATASET_NAME]